jiyuzh/kernel-compile/README.md

 This script will also look for these files in `$PWD`:

 - `local-validate.sh`: Local config validation script.
 If this file exists, the script will invoke it to validate the kernel config.

-### vscode.sh

-This script depends on `python-is-python3` to function properly.

-To use this script, you MUST compile the kernel at least once before running it.

-The default architecture is `x86`.
-If you want to use other architectures, you shall change the include path in `.vscode/c_cpp_properties.json`.

 ### Extension arguments (`ext_args`)